WolframResearch/wolfram-app-discovery-rs/README.md

 ## API Example

-Locate the default Wolfram Language installation on this computer, and use the `wolframscript` executable it provides to print a message:
+Locate the default Wolfram Language installation on this computer:
 ```rust
 use wolfram_app_discovery::WolframApp;